Skip to contents

 n_rep

-Number of repeated cross-fitting repetitions (DoubleML only; ignored by the ridge fallback).
+Number of repeated cross-fitting repetitions, aggregated by the median rule.
 Default 1.

 random_state